 If you aren’t able to commit to running for Council, you can always encourage a colleague to run or vote for a candidate in your district.

 Nominations open.
-The College sends a Notice of Election to all eligible members.
+The College sends an email to all eligible members with a link to nomination materials.

 Nominations close.
 The College must receive completed electronic nomination forms by 5:00 p.m.
 EST.